 A person who appears to be able to handle everything with little effort may have only mastered the art of camouflaging their stress levels because no one else in the family will take initiative to resolve issues.

-When you become proactive in preparing legal documents that ensure that the allocation of funds, property, living arrangements, healthcare management, and other directives are executed as you desire, it will relieve the amount of stress that your loved ones may experience.
+When you become proactive in preparing legal documents to ensure that the allocation of funds, property, living arrangements, healthcare management, and other directives are executed as you desire, it will relieve the amount of stress that your loved ones may experience.

-This preparation will be like providing a personal assistant that the proactive loved one will need especially if other family members refuse to handle your estate business or if your loved one is the sole survivor of your family.
+This preparation will be like providing a personal assistant that the proactive loved one will need especially if other family members refuse to handle your estate business, or if your loved one is the sole survivor of your family.